There are many treatment options for

 Scan frequency and what results mean

-How often you have scans is individualised.
+How often you have scans depends on your situation.
 Many people have scans every 2-3 months when starting or changing treatment.
-If you’re cancer stays stable for a while, scans may be done less often (for example, every 6 months).
+If your cancer stays stable (not growing) for a while, scans may be done less often (for example, every 6 months).
 If your symptoms change, scans might be brought forward.

 Different types of scans and what they can show

-Different scans can use different wording to report the results.
-PET scans comment on metabolic activity (how ‘active’ the cancer looks).
+Different scans can give different information about your cancer.
+Positron emission tomography (PET) scans comment on metabolic activity (how ‘active’ the cancer looks).
 CT/

 - Complete metabolic response (CMR) – On a

-PET scan , there’s no abnormal activity suggesting that there is no active cancer.
+PET scan , there’s no abnormal activity, which suggests there is no active cancer.
 This can happen, though it’s uncommon.
-Your team will keep an eye on things over time. - No evidence of active disease (NEAD) – A term you may hear to describe a complete response, where there is no visible or detectable active cancer on your scans.
-It’s important to remember that this is a current snapshot, not a promise for the future, so regular follow‑up continues.
+Your team will keep an eye on things over time. - No evidence of active disease (NEAD) – A term you may hear to describe a complete response.
+There is no visible or detectable active cancer on your scans.
+It’s important to remember this is a current snapshot, not a promise for the future.
+Regular follow‑up should continue.

-- Partial response – Your cancer has shrunk by a meaningful amount.
+- Partial response – The cancer has shrunk by a meaningful amount.

-- Stable disease – Your cancer hasn’t grown or shrunk much.
+- Stable disease – The cancer hasn’t grown or shrunk much.
 This is often a good result as it means your treatment is holding things steady.

-- Progressive disease – Your cancer has grown or new areas have appeared.
-Your team will talk with you about next steps, which might include changing or adjusting treatment.
+- Progressive disease – The cancer has grown or new areas have appeared.
+Your team will talk with you about next steps.
+These might include changing or adjusting treatment.

 Sometimes scans show a mixed response.
 Some areas improve while others don’t.
-Your team will consider the whole picture (your symptoms, your blood and other test results, other treatment options) before recommending changes.
+Your team will consider the whole picture.
+This includes your symptoms, blood and other test results, and other treatment options.
+They will then recommend changes.

 Stable disease is a treatment success.
-You don’t need to see shrinkage for treatment to be working — as long as the cancer isn’t causing danger and the treatment is tolerable.
+You don’t need to see shrinkage for treatment to be working, as long as the cancer isn’t causing danger and you can tolerate the treatment.

 Scans and your mental wellbeing